graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--gc-profile` : Allows profiling for gc-profile tool, Python must be run with gc-profile:
 "gc-profile -d profile_dir -- python train.py --gc-profile "

+The type of execution profile can be specified (default: IPU_PROFILE):

+* NO_PROFILE: indicates that there should be no execution profiling.
+* DEVICE_PROFILE: indicates that the execution profile should contain only device wide events.
+* IPU_PROFILE: indicates that the profile should contain IPU level execution events.
+* TILE_PROFILE: indicates that the profile should contain Tile level execution events.

+NOTE: If using multiple iterations, the profile only considers the first iteration.

 `--available-memory-proportion` : The approximate proportion of memory which is available for convolutions.
 It may need to be adjusted (e.g. to 0.1) if an Out of Memory error is raised.
 A reasonable range is [0.05, 0.6].
 Multiple values may be specified when using pipelining.
 In this case two values should be given for each pipeline stage